serverless/serverless/docs/providers/aws/guide/testing.md

 };
 ```

-There are two main problems with this functions:
+There are two main problems with this function:

-- code is bounded to how AWS Lambda passes incoming data (`event` object),
+* The business logic is not separate from the FaaS Provider.
+It's bounded to how AWS Lambda passes incoming data (Lambda's `event` object).
-- testing this function require running DB instance and mail server.
+* Testing this function will rely on separate services.
+Specifically, running a database instance and a mail server.

-## Unit testing
+## Writing Testable AWS Lambda Functions

-Business logic should be implemented in a way that allows using it in a different environment, no matter if it's AWS Lambda, Google Cloud Functions or HTTP server.
-Instead of writing complicated handler functions we should extract what is the core of our business.
-Let's extract it from above example
+Let's refactor the above example to separate the business logic from the FaaS Provider.

 ```javascript
 class Users {